2026-2028 Catalog

 Graduate Courses Taken by Undergraduates for Graduate Credit

-Cal Poly undergraduates may take courses in the 400 or 500 series for graduate credit while still matriculated as undergraduates.
-If they subsequently enter a Cal Poly Master’s, credential, or academic certificate program, they may have such course credit applied toward that program only if the units were not used for the baccalaureate degree.
-No more than 12 units of Cal Poly undergraduate work is allowed on either Formal Study Plan.
+Cal Poly undergraduates may take courses in the 4000 or 5000 series for graduate credit while still matriculated as undergraduates.
+If they subsequently enter a Cal Poly Master’s, they may have such course credit applied toward that program only if the units were not used for the baccalaureate degree and the program approves.
+No more than 9 units of Cal Poly undergraduate work can be used toward the master’s degree.

-Cal Poly’s Office of the Registrar will validate if Cal Poly undergraduate courses listed on the Formal Study Plan were not needed to meet any undergraduate degree requirement.
+Cal Poly’s Office of the Registrar will validate if Cal Poly undergraduate courses were not needed to meet any undergraduate degree requirement.
 However, students who want to use undergraduate courses from another institution must provide Cal Poly’s Office of the Registrar with an official letter from the other regionally accredited institution indicating that the coursework was not needed to meet any undergraduate degree requirement.

 Advancement to Candidacy

-• The culminating experience has been identified as either a thesis, a project, and/or an exam.
+• The culminating experience has been identified as either a thesis, a project, or a comprehensive exam.

 Culminating Experience/Research

-The student must successfully complete the culminating experience required by the specific program (thesis, project, and/or comprehensive examination) to be granted a graduate degree (Title 5, Article 7, 40510 b.3.).
+The student must complete the culminating experience required by the specific program (thesis, project, or comprehensive examination) to be granted a graduate degree (Title 5, Article 7, 40510 b.3.).
 The quality of work accomplished, including the quality of the writing, is the major consideration in judging the acceptability of the thesis, project, and/or comprehensive examination.
-Note: The degree award date is based on the submission of the Master’s Thesis Approval Form, Master’s Project Approval Form, and/or Master’s Exam Approval Form to the Graduate Education Office (52-27D).
-These forms are routed for signatures and submitted electronically via Adobe Sign at the Graduate Forms website.

 Thesis